 Here are a few "grown-up" things we've introduced to the kids this year based on their interests.

-"My mommy said I'm going to be happy and sometimes I'm crying like this - 'Waaah!'
+happy and sometimes I'm crying like this - 'Waaah!'
 And my poppa says 'Oh my, you're not a baby,' and I say 'Uh-oh spaghetti-o!'" - Finn